KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_003_MinimalGltfFile.md

       } ]
     }
   },
-  "materials" : {
-    "material0" : { }
-  },
 ```

-A more detailed description about meshes and mesh primitives can be found in the [Meshes](gltfTutorial_006_Meshes.md) section.
+A more detailed description about meshes and mesh primitives can be found in the [Meshes](gltfTutorial_007_Meshes.md) section.

 ## The `buffer`, `bufferView` and `accessor` concepts

+The `buffer`, `bufferView` and `accessor` objects provide information about the geometry data that the mesh primitives consist of.
+They are introduced here quickly, based on the specific example.
+A more detailed description of these concepts will be given in the section about [Buffers, BufferViews and Accessors](gltfTutorial_005_BuffersBufferViewsAccessors.md).

 ### Buffers

-As described in the section about [Binary data in buffers](gltfTutorial_002_BasicGltfStructure.md#binary-data-in-buffers), a [`buffer`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-buffer) defines a block of raw, unstructured data with no inherent meaning.
+A [`buffer`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-buffer) defines a block of raw, unstructured data with no inherent meaning.
 It contains an `uri`, which can either point to an external file that contains the data, or it can be a [data URI](gltfTutorial_002_BasicGltfStructure.md#binary-data-in-buffers) that encodes the binary data directly in the JSON file.

 In the example file, the second approach is used: There is a single buffer with the ID `"buffer0"`, containing 42 bytes, and the data of a this buffer is encoded as a data URI: